List of fictitious stories in Romance of the Three Kingdoms: Guan Yu slays Hua Xiong

 In Chapter 5, as warlords from the east of Hangu Pass form a coalition against Dong Zhuo, Hua Xiong stations at Sishui Pass to ward off the oncoming attack.
 When Lü Bu requests to lead troops to attack the enemy, Hua Xiong steps in and says, "An ox-cleaver to kill a chicken!
 There is no need for the General to go.
 I will cut off their heads as easily as I would take a thing out of my pocket!"
 Dong Zhuo then puts Hua Xiong in charge.

 Having single-handedly slain four warriors from the coalition - Zu Mao (祖茂), Pan Feng (潘鳳), Bao Zhong (鮑忠), and Yu She (俞涉) - Hua Xiong seems invincible.
 Despite mistrust from many warlords of the coalition, most notably their leader Yuan Shao, Guan Yu volunteers to fight Hua Xiong.
 To convince them to give him the opportunity, he tells them that if he fails to defeat Hua Xiong, the coalition can take his head as punishment.
 When Cao Cao pours Guan Yu a cup of warm wine, Guan Yu puts it on hold and says he will return very soon victorious.
 As promised, Guan Yu returns quickly with Hua Xiong's head, whilst Cao Cao who was still holding the cup of wine, realised just how quickly it took Guan Yu to slay the notorious General Hua Xiong.
 Cao Cao then gives the cup of wine - still warm - to Guan Yu who gulps down the wine victoriously.
-This is known as (溫酒斬華雄), which roughly translates to 'Slaying Hua Xiong over a warm wine'.
+This is known as "Wen Jiu Zhan Hua Xiong" (溫酒斬華雄), which roughly translates to 'Slaying Hua Xiong over (a cup of) warm wine'.